wandb/weave/docs/docs/reference/gen_notebooks/feedback_prod.md

         with st.chat_message("assistant"):
 # highlight-next-line
             with weave.attributes({'session': st.session_state['session_id']}):
+                # This could also be weave model.predict.call if you're using a weave.Model subclass
                 result, call = chat_response.call(prompt) # call the function with `.call`, this returns a tuple with a new Call object
 # highlight-next-line
                 st.button(":thumbsup:",   on_click=lambda: call.feedback.add_reaction("👍"), key='up')